If generative AI is the answer, what is the question?: Overview of Generative AI

 where the inequality is to due to concavity of log and Jensen's inequality.
 As in the VAE case, we do not directly maximize the log likelihood but rather this evidence lower bound (ELBO) that we just derived.
 However, note that in the VAE case, the ELBO involved another trainable distribution $q_\phi$ parameterized using neural networks.
 Here in the diffusion case, $q$ is fixed and depends on the forward noise adding process.

 Using the Markov property of the forward process and the Bayes rule, we have

 where the proportionality constant is independent of $\theta$.
 Therefore, up to terms independent of $\theta$, the ELBO is

 At this point we can drop the single term outside the summation since it is not likely to significantly affect the optimization.
+This simplification is standard in diffusion models because the $\log p_\theta(\bx_0|\bx_1)$ term contributes very little under typical noise schedules, and omitting it does not materially change the learned reverse process~\cite{ho2020denoising}.
 Focusing on one of the terms inside the summation and negating it gives us the loss

 Note that the forward Markov chain is linear–Gaussian,

 and the true posterior is Gaussian:

 Thus when we model the reverse conditional as $p_\theta(\bx_{t-1}\mid \bx_t)=\mathcal{N}\!\big(\mu_\theta(\bx_t,t),\,\sigma_t^2\eye\big)$, it is convenient to choose the \emph{noise prediction} parametrization